guettli/programming-guidelines/README.rst

 Use Systemd
 ------------

 It is avaible, don't reinvent.
 Don't do double-fork magic any more.
-Use service Type=simpel
+Use a systemd service with Type=simpel

 Avoid Office Documents
 ----------------------